matheusvocruz/GeniusGame/README.md

 # GeniusGame
-Genius game in a SPA using React or Vue
+Genius game in a SPA using only Vanilla Javascript